mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 ##### 44:30

 If it is delusion, which you should hate - at that time, all sentient nature coming to you and help(ing) you.
 In the 1960's and 70's, always the hippie says, "I don't know where I am going (now).
 The Universe takes care of me."
 Something like that.
-Can't you say so? [chuckles] No way.
+Can't you say so? *[He chuckles.]* No way.
 If you do it, your life becomes mess.

 So first of all, you have to move toward the nature, toward the world, and take care of it.
 And then, at that time, you can verify the presence of the world, with you.
 That's why we have to do it.
 But, it is delusion.
 But we say, "It is right.
 Enlightenment."
 I don't think it is.
 Prejudice.
 Ego.
 So that's why, if you see the very ... energetic businessmen, and politicians, whoever they are; you really respect them, because he's always acting positively, creating something.
 He's a wonderful person.
 But I don't think it's wonderful.
 It is a delusion.

 But that delusion, the point is: there is no other way, except deluded way, in order to reach whole world.
 So, important point is: Don't be stuck in delusion.
 You can use properly delusion.
 How?
 Simply deal with delusions; as simple as you can.
 There is no reason you should be stuck, you should (be) proud of yourself; no matter how long, no matter what.
 You are successful in business, or politics, et cetera; even though I became a saint, there is no reason I should be proud of myself.
 No way.
 Because it is delusion.
 That is my karmic life.
 Just like an owl can see everything at night; something like that.
 "By practice, I became a saint": it is wonderful?
 No; it's not wonderful.
 It is just like a owl...

-[tape change]
+*[Tape change.]*

 ... because I create it.
 But on the other hand, please deal with...
 If so, it is wrong?
 No, it's not wrong.
 Behind this delusion, huge, expansive world is there, by which your delusion is supported.
 So, don't get stuck with delusion.
 Please use delusion in universal perspective.
 That is a [bodhisattva](glossary#bodhisattva) practice.
 That's why bodhisattvas suffer from their life, and also from peoples' life, all sentient beings' life: how to save, how to help all sentient beings.
 Is that clear?